Minneapolis voters reject a measure to replace the city's police department

 "Yes" campaigners criticized the chief for taking sides, drawing an ethics complaint for using city resources to weigh in on a political matter.

-The charter amendment vote also divided Minnesota's Democratic party, as Congresswoman Ilhan Omar and state Atty.
-Gen. Keith Ellison weighed in to support it, while U.S. Sen. Amy Klobuchar and Gov. Tim Walz opposed it.
+The charter amendment vote also divided Minnesota's Democratic Party.
+U.S. Rep. Ilhan Omar and state Attorney General Keith Ellison weighed in to support it, while U.S. Sen. Amy Klobuchar and Gov. Tim Walz opposed it.